AdibaAdi/AdibaAkter.github.io.193Assignment5/README.md

 # Assignment 5 - Fun with JavaScript

+# link
+<a href="https://adibaadi.github.io/AdibaAkter.github.io.193Assignment5/">Try Out the Link for Fancyfy your Text </a>

 Test out your Javascript by writing a page where the user can type text into a box, and by clicking on UI controls, the text will get styling.
 The HTML page fancifymytext.html contains a basic HTML shell and page header.